NVIDIA/jitify/jitify2_user_guide.md

   debugging, as it allows the origin of an error to be found via a backtrace.

+- `JITIFY_USE_LIBCUFILT=0`

+  Defining this macro to 1 before including the jitify header causes demangling to be done using the cuFilt library instead of jitify's built-in demangler implementation.
+This requires at least CUDA version 11.4, and the application must be linked with the libcufilt.a static library.

 <a name="compiler_options"/>

 ## Compiler options

 The Jitify API accepts options that can be used to control compilation and linking.
-While most options are simply passed through to NVRTC (for compiler options) or the CUDA cuLink APIs (for linker options), some trigger special behavior in Jitify as detailed below:
+While most options are simply passed through to NVRTC (for compiler options) or the CUDA cuLink or nvJitLink APIs (for linker options), some trigger special behavior in Jitify as detailed below:

 - `-I<dir>`